AnchorFree: Reviews and awards

 In 2019, Fast Company named AnchorFree the 13th most innovative company in the world and the No. 1 most innovative security company.

 AV-Test, a reputed security auditor, called AnchorFree's technology the fastest, most secure on the market.

 The Appy Awards named Hotspot Shield the best Online Security/Privacy Application in 2013.

 Forbes magazine, for which the company's CEO has written articles, named AnchorFree America's sixth most promising company in 2013.

 Business Insider named AnchorFree as one of the 15 most important security startups of 2013.

 Critical reception

-In August 2017, the Center for Democracy and Technology issued an open complaint to the Federal Trade Commission which they state "concerns undisclosed and unclear data sharing and traffic redirection occurring in Hotspot Shield Free VPN that should be considered unfair and deceptive trade practices under Section 5 of the FTC Act."
+In August 2017, the Center for Democracy and Technology issued an open complaint to the Federal Trade Commission, which stated "concerns undisclosed and unclear data sharing and traffic redirection occurring in Hotspot Shield Free VPN that should be considered unfair and deceptive trade practices under Section 5 of the FTC Act."
 CDT "partnered with researchers at Carnegie Mellon University to analyze the app and the service and found 'undisclosed data sharing practices' with advertising networks."